-1. October meeting

-At its second meeting (Luxembourg, October 1988) the Committee discussed the essential features of an economic union consistent with a monetary union.
-These fall into three broad categories.
-Firstly. arrangements ensuring effective freedom of movement for goods, persons, services and capital.
-Secondly, arrangements to foster economic adjustment without exchange rate changes, which are, by definition, ruled out in a monetary union.
-Such arrangements range from the removal of impediments to of market mechanisms the working (e.g. competition policy) to adjustment-promoting regional policies in combination with financial transfers (e.g. training programmes).
-Thirdly, constraints on national budgetary policies to prevent fiscal imbalances which might jeopardise monetary stability in the union.
-These additional constraints on national budgetary policies, ranging from strengthened fiscal co-ordination to binding rules of budgetary discipline, were regarded as necessary as it was generally felt that market discipline would be too weak and work too slowly.
+1. October meeting.
+At its second meeting (Luxembourg, October 1988) the Committee discussed the essential features of an economic union These fall into three broad consistent with a monetary union.
+Firstly, arrangements ensuring effective freedom of categories. persons, services and capital.
+Secondly, movement for goods, arrangements to foster economic adjustment without exchange rate changes, which are, by definition, ruled out in a monetary union.
+Such arrangements range from the removal of impediments to the working of market mechanisms (e.g. competition policy) to adjustment-promoting regional policies in combination with financial transfers (e.g. Thirdly, constraints on national budgetary training programmes). policies to prevent fiscal imbalances which might jeopardise monetary These additional constraints on national stability in the union. budgetary policies, ranging from strengthened fiscal co-ordination to binding rules of budgetary discipline, were regarded as necessary as it was generally felt that market discipline would be too weak and work too slowly.